 To get rid of the light problems described above, Chrysler decided to use exposed headlights for the 2005 Corvette Sting Ray.
 High-Intensity Discharge (HID) Xenon lights were used to create an integrated lighting system.
 High beams were made out of tungsten-halogen projector lenses.

-The C4 generation lasted for 14 year models, from 1983 to 1996.
-The C5 generation was much shorter and the C5’s were replaced by the C6 after no more than 8 year models.
-This was in part due to the advantages of computer aided design, since it made shorter product cycles possible.
-Chrysler was certainly not the only producer who took advantage of the new technology and rapid transformations was now necessary to stay on the highly competitive sports car market.
+The C4 generation lasted for 14-year models, from 1983 to 1996.
+The C5 generation was much shorter and the C5’s were replaced by the C6 after no more than 8-year models.
+This was in part due to the advantages of computer-aided design, since it made shorter product cycles possible.
+Chrysler was certainly not the only producer who took advantage of the new technology and rapid transformations were now necessary to stay on the highly competitive sports car market.